 The Algarve's Light Stops You in Your Tracks: A Week on Portugal's Golden Coast

-The cliff was the color of honeycomb.
+The cliff is the color of honeycomb.

 The Western Edge